So, why should you listen to what a totally groovy girl says?

 What I have accomplished:

-- During the last 4 years, I have made 24%, 30%, 11%, and then 6% annual return on investment.
+- During the last 2 years, I have made 5% and 15% annual return on investment.
 Note: groovygirl stopped almost all trading in 2011 and is long physical metals.
+She has some real estate (main driver of annual return).

 What I believe: